AIMES Working Groups

 How to Become a Working Group

 Working group applications are open to the AIMES community at large.
-Proposals for new or revised AIMES working groups can be submitted by email to email@example.com.
-Applications should be written in reference to the AIMES Science Plan and outline the work plan with a timeline, milestones, and products for each phase.
+The proposal guidelines and application template can be found here.
+Prior to submission, the AIMES executive officer or an AIMES scientific steering committee member should be contacted to discuss the proposal.
+Applications should outline the work plan with a timeline, milestones, and products for each phase.
 The expected duration of a focused, efficient working group is 3 years.
-More complex working groups can request to extend into a second phase with a new proposal to the AIMES scientific steering committee.
-Co-sponsoring of working groups by other organizations (e.g. other Future Earth global research projects, WCRP core projects, or other organizations) are highly encouraged when appropriate.
-Proposals are evaluated for approval by the AIMES scientific steering committee.
-Prior to submission, an AIMES scientific steering committee member or the AIMES executive officer should be contacted to discuss proposals well in advance of the final proposal submission.
+However, more complex working groups can request to extend into a second phase with a new proposal to the AIMES scientific steering committee.
+Co-sponsoring of working groups by other organizations (e.g. other Future Earth global research projects, WCRP core projects, or other organizations) is highly encouraged when appropriate.
+Proposals should be emailed to email@example.com and will be evaluated for approval by the AIMES scientific steering committee on a rolling basis.